- Mastercard’s Start Path Program adds seven blockchain startups to its latest cohort.

 The Start Path Crypto program was launched to support seed, series A, and series B startups.
 Naturally, these startups must have been involved in crypto or blockchain development.
 Mastercard then offers them a three-month support program to upscale and expand.

 Recently, the company added more blockchain startups to its Start Path Crypto Program.

 Lately, Mastercard announced the addition of seven industry startups to its accelerator program.
 It was done to promote the adoption of crypto and blockchain technology.

 The new startups chosen for the Accelerator program include Fasset, a crypto gateway provider, and Singapore’s Digital Treasures Center.
-Previously in July, Mastercard partnered with Fasset to work on digital solutions.
+Previously in July, the company partnered with Fasset to work on digital solutions.
 The partnership seeks to drive financial inclusion in Indonesia.

 Loot Bolt, a web3 social payments system provider, Quadrata privacy startup, and Uptop, a brand-oriented platform, are among the latest batch.
 Others include Project Take Back the Mic.

 In the announcement, Mastercard said,

 We are welcoming a new cohort of startups to ease access to digital assets, it will build communities for creators and empower people to innovate for the future through Web3 technologies.”

 Since the Start Path Crypto Program launch, they have supported 25 cryptos and blockchain startups.
 The program has featured startups like Uphold, a digital wallet, and GK8, a crypto storage firm.
 Others include Emin Gun Sirer, the founder of Ava Labs, a blockchain developer.